-We at Kappa Alpha Theta cannot wait to meet all the
+We at Kappa Alpha Theta cannot wait to meet everyone

 this fall!
 Recruitment is an unforgettable experience;

-you will explore many houses, meet hundreds of women,
+you will explore many houses, meet hundreds of members,

 form enduring friendships, eat great food, and much more.